 If full contact rugby is not your preference, DBS students can also take part in Sandymount Touch Rugby, also held in Monkstown Rugby Club in Sandymount.
 Touch Rugby is a mixed sport and is suitable for all ages, shapes and sizes with beginners training provided and a strong emphasis on enjoying the social side of the sport.

-The DBS Cricket Squad Have been very successful over the last couple of years, All Ireland champions in 2011 after their sensational victory over University of Ulster, the cricket team continued to prosper in 2012 and were joint champions of the annual Inter-Varsity Cricket Tournament host by DCU last February.
+The DBS Cricket Squad have been very successful over the last number of years, and were named All Ireland champions back in 2011 after their sensational victory over University of Ulster.
+The cricket team continued to prosper in 2012 and were joint champions of the annual Inter-Varsity Cricket Tournament hosted by DCU in February of that year.
 On route to the final, the team defeated the University of Ulster, RCSI, DCU and TCD.
 The DBS team were the only team to go through all their league games without defeat and subsequently received 5 nominations for player of the tournament.
-The cricket team hold regular training during the academic year so if you’re interested in joining get in touch during your Fresher’s week or contact Rob O’Neill to find out more about the team.
-Good luck to the DBS cricket team in 2013!
+The cricket team are still going strong and hold regular training sessions during the academic year; so if you’re interested in joining get in touch during your Fresher’s week or contact Adam Crowther to find out more about the team.

-DBS has a great history of excellent Soccer teams and this year has been no exception.
-The team enjoyed its most successful season last year when they went all the way to the Final of the CFAI cup which was hosted by Sligo IT.
-The team endured a slow start to the season this year by failing to qualify for the latter stages of the league competition and being knocked out at the group stage.
-The team of new recruits have shown great early promise though and will hope to kick on again in the cup in Semester 2!
-If you want to be part of the soccer team please get in touch during your Refresher’s week.
-Recreational soccer also takes place on a weekly basis and information on this is available by contacting the soccer committee at email@example.com.
+DBS has a great history of excellent soccer teams.
+The team has enjoyed some successful seasons, where they went all the way to the Final of the CFAI (College Football Association of Ireland) cup.
+If you want to be part of the soccer team please get in touch during your Fresher’s Week.
+Recreational soccer also takes place on a weekly basis and information is available by contacting the soccer committee at email@example.com.

-Basketball has certainly been one of the University’s most successful sports in recent years.
-The team maintained the longest unbeaten record in the Irish College Basketball League from 2009, claiming the Inter-Varsity Championship (B) and Division 3 and 2 titles.
-The team currently competes in Division 1 and aspires to maintain their reputation as one of Ireland’s best University basketball teams.
+Basketball has been one of the most successful sports in recent years.
+The team maintained the longest unbeaten record in the Irish College Basketball League from 2009 onwards, claiming the Inter-Varsity Championship (B) and Division 3 and 2 titles.
+The team currently competes in Division 1 and aspires to maintain their reputation as one of Ireland’s best college basketball teams.

-The team yet again achieved well deserved silverware in 2012 after a season of hard work under the instruction of Irish coach, Dave Baker.
-DBS were unbeaten throughout their league campaign and victory in the league is a massive achievement and has established DBS as a college dedicated to basketball.
+DBS were unbeaten throughout their league campaign, which has established DBS as a college dedicated to basketball.
 We would like to wish the team all the very best of luck and let’s hope they can add to their trophy collection this year.

-The DBS Ladies basketball team had like their counterparts had a very good season in 2011.
+The DBS Ladies basketball team are, like their counterparts, very successful.
 Victories over Crumlin College, Senior College Dun Laoghaire, and Griffith College saw the team climb to the top of their league.
 The ladies team suffered just one defeat in the league, which unfortunately saw them narrowly miss out in a spot at the finals.
-Here’s hoping that next year the ladies team continue their great development and go all the way this year!
+Here’s hoping that next year the ladies team continue their great development and go all the way!

-The DBS golf team has for a consecutive year been crowned all-Ireland Champions by defeating NUI Maynooth in the final at the Athlone Golf Club in 2012.
+The DBS golf team were crowned All-Ireland Champions for consecutive years, after defeating NUI Maynooth in the final.
 Golf has proven to be one of the University’s most popular sports clubs with golf enthusiasts participating in regular outings to some of Ireland’s finest golf courses.
-The DBS team compete in the Irish College Golf League and continue to establish its strong golfing reputation in Dublin Business School.
+The DBS team competes in the Irish College Golf League and continues to establish its strong golfing reputation in the college.
 Playing out of the beautiful Powerscourt Golf club, representing the DBS golf team is a real treat for any golf enthusiast.

 Don’t see your favourite Sport and want to start a club?
 We have a dedicated Sports and Societies Development Officer, Adam Crowther, who will support you in whatever you need.